-The objective of the Fund is to provide a return, net of fees, higher than that provided by the FTSE World Europe Ex UK Index over the long term (at least five years).
-Policy
+The objective of the Fund is to provide a return, net of fees, higher than the IA Flexible Investment Sector average over the long term (at least five years).

-At least 70% of the Fund is invested in shares of companies that are based in Europe (excluding the UK).
-Up to 30% of the Fund may be invested in other assets, including shares of companies based anywhere in the world and other closed or open-ended funds (including funds managed by Jupiter and its associates), as well as cash and near cash.
+Policy At least 70% of the Fund is invested in collective investment schemes.
+Up to 30% of the Fund may be invested in other assets, including shares of companies, cash and near cash.
+Fund Ratings